ruby/ruby/doc/exceptions.md

 -e:1:in `<main>': unhandled exception
 ```

-## \Exception Handlers
+### Rescued Exceptions

 An <i>exception handler</i> may determine what is to happen
-when an exception is raised.
+when an exception is raised;
+the handler may _rescue_ an exception,
+and may prevent the program from exiting.

 A simple example: